apduncan/bm-tk/README.md

 nextflow will automatically create the environment required to run the processes.
-If the machines you run the pipeline on do not have internet access, see the later section on running without iternet access
+If the machines you run the pipeline on do not have internet access, see the later section on running without internet access

 #### Install nextflow
 Run